-> On October 2, the ALS Association announced that they would be spending the first $21.7 million of the $115 million-plus raised from the Ice Bucket Challenge, as they continue to search for ways to treat and cure ALS.
-While people like bioethicist Peter Singer may complain about Americans’ emotional giving habits, the challenge's financial success is indisputable.
+On October 2, the ALS Association announced that they would be spending the first $21.7 million of the more than $115 million raised from the Ice Bucket Challenge as they continue to search for ways to treat and cure ALS.
+While people like bioethicist Peter Singer may complain about Americans' emotional giving habits, the challenge's financial success is indisputable.
 Still, the question of why so many people decided to participate in public displays of suffering remains.
 Could it be the same impulse that gives us the more elaborate and seemingly masochistic rituals seen in other cultures?

-> During his research in Mauritius, Xygalatas' team conducted an experiment whereby they gave participants a small sum of money after the Kavadi had ended.
+During his research in Mauritius, Xygalatas's team conducted an experiment in which they gave participants a small sum of money after the Kavadi had ended.
 Then, they gave participants the opportunity to anonymously donate to the local temple.
-In a piece for aeon.co a few weeks ago, Xygalatas summarized the results thusly: “The more pain devotees felt, the more money they gave to charity.
-And this was true even among observers: the more painful they perceived the ritual to be, the bigger their donations.”
-He concluded the article by rhetorically asking if a "drink a cup of cocoa challenge" would be as successful as the Ice Bucket Challenge in raising money for ALS, which seemed like a good question.
+In a piece for aeon.co a few weeks ago, Xygalatas summarized the results thusly: "The more pain devotees felt, the more money they gave to charity.
+And this was true even among observers: The more painful they perceived the ritual to be, the bigger their donations."
+He concluded the article by rhetorically asking whether a "drink a cup of cocoa challenge" would be as successful as the Ice Bucket Challenge in raising money for ALS, which seemed like a good question.

-> In an effort to answer it, I reached out to Xygalatas.
+In an effort to answer it, I reached out to Xygalatas.

 VICE: Anthropologically, is the Ice Bucket Challenge an extreme ritual?

 Dimitris Xygalatas: In the sense that it is a social practice which has no causal relation to its purported outcome, then yes, it can be considered a ritual—and in most of its versions, a pretty extreme one too.